Patient no-shows & missed patient appointments are a growing concern for healthcare providers

 The explosive rise of telehealth and healthcare consumerism haven't come without their downsides—chief among them rising patient no-show rates and missed appointments.

 According to an MGMA Stat poll, 49% of respondents said patient no-shows have grown since 2021.
-That comes on the heels of a prior MGMA poll, where 44% of respondents said no-shows were their biggest challenge, in regards to scheduling, for their medical practice.
+That comes on the heels of a prior MGMA poll, where 44% of respondents said no-shows were their biggest challenge regarding scheduling for their medical practice.

-When patients miss scheduled appointments, from forgetfulness, apathy, or something else, it negatively impacts the provider’s entire operation.
-Excessive no-shows and missed appointments eventually ripple down to service quality.
+When patients miss scheduled appointments due to forgetfulness, apathy, or something else, it negatively impacts the provider’s entire operation.
+Excessive no-show appointments and missed appointments eventually ripple down to service quality.

 In an increasingly competitive market, healthcare providers rely on service quality to stand out to consumers.
 The consequences of patient no-shows and missed appointments are therefore quite steep: